Julia McKenzie: Other work

-She is a radio performer with a long list of credits, including Blithe Spirit, The Country Wife and A Room with a View.
+McKenzie is a radio performer with a long list of credits, including Blithe Spirit, The Country Wife and A Room with a View.
 As a director she has staged Stepping Out, Peter Pan, Hey, Mr. Producer!, Steel Magnolias, Putting It Together and A Little Night Music.
 Throughout the early mid 2000s she played Ariadne Oliver in radio adaptations of Agatha Christie novels starring John Moffatt as Hercule Poirot; one such novel was Elephants Can Remember.

 She also recorded an audio book of Lewis Carroll's Through the Looking Glass.

 McKenzie also lent her voice to several animated works for Martin Gates Productions including three films The Snow Queen, Jack and the Beanstalk and The Snow Queen's Revenge and the TV series Bimble's Buckett.
-In 2018, Julia McKenzie was cast as The Twelve in a Big Finish production The Eighth Doctor – Time War 2 And 4.
+In 2018, she was cast as The Twelve in a Big Finish production The Eighth Doctor – Time War 2 And 4.

 In 2012 she appeared in the short film Happy and Glorious, produced by Lisa Osborne for the BBC and directed by Danny Boyle as part of the opening ceremony of the 2012 London Summer Olympics, doubling for Queen Elizabeth II in the scene where Her Majesty boards a helicopter alongside Daniel Craig as James Bond as her escort to the Olympic Stadium.